danieluribee/GoDemo/README.md

 ```

 <br/>
-2.- In the functions the type comes after the parameter name
+2.- In the functions the type comes after the parameter name<br/>

 ```
 func add(a int, b int) int {